abhaykhati/jpa100_Relation_Inheritance/README.md

 jpa_in_100_steps_Relationships_Inheritance_Code

-This workspace is having jpa code for all relationships and inheritance strategies the database is used in this project is H2 the URL to access the database is
+This workspace is having jpa code for all relationships and inheritance strategies.The database is used in this project is H2.
+The URL to access the database is

 http://localhost:8080/h2-console/